Wright Brothers Memorial 101: How to Explore Kitty Hawk with Kids

-The Wright Brothers National Memorial North Carolina is a National Park Site on the east coast of North Carolina which commemorates the first motorized flight.
-In an area with lots of 200 to 400 year old areas to discover on road trips, this site was refreshing.
-While still more than a hundred years ago, I feel like we could relate to Orville and Wilbur Wright better.
-We love flying, so airplanes are something easier to dive into.
-This is a great “physical” site as you get to see the models and run the tracks and climb up to the monument.
-It’s not just another history lesson in disguise.
-Well, it is.
-But it’s a fun one!
+The Wright Brothers National Memorial North Carolina is a National Park Site on the east coast of North Carolina commemorating the first motorized flight.
+In an area with lots of 200 to 400 year old areas to discover on road trips, this modern US history location was refreshing.
+We could relate to Orville and Wilbur Wright.
+We love flying, so airplanes are easy to dive into.
+Wright Brothers Monument is a great “physical” site as you get to see the models, run the tracks, and climb up Kill Devil Hills to the Wright Brothers Monument.
+This is a fun family history lesson in disguise.

 Wright Brothers’ Monument FAQ